 As part of that work plan, DEP agreed to provide EPA a priority framework document which addresses how our 303(d) and total maximum daily load (TMDL) programs will implement the new long term vision for CWA Section 303(d).
 In summary, the long term vision:

-Provides a framework for greater efficiency & success in achieving WQ
+Provides a framework for greater efficiency and success in achieving water quality.

-Ensures accountability through new measures (areas addressed by TMDLs & recognition of TMDL alternatives)
+Ensures accountability through new measures (areas addressed by TMDLs and recognition of TMDL alternatives).

 The department intends to focus its efforts and prioritize waters with verified impairments, where TMDLs are necessary or desirable, in order to achieve a reasonable workload.
 One important part of the TMDL priority setting effort is a focus on waters where the TMDL/BMAP approach is the best of the available options for restoration.
 The department's resultant list of priorities are therefore best interpreted as "those impaired waters where the department expects to develop a site-specific TMDL."

 Calling these waters "priorities" comes from the language contained in the EPA 303(d) long term vision and associated guidance.
 It does not mean that the waters on the list are the only department priorities for restoration.
 Other impaired waters may be the subject of alternative restoration activities such as a statewide TMDL project (for example, the statewide TMDL for mercury or reducing pathogens).
 In addition, some waters may be good candidates for a TMDL alternative, such as a reasonable assurance plan or water quality restoration plan ("4b plan" and "4e plan").
 Other waters may have improving water quality trends or additional source identification information, suggesting naturally high levels of the given pollutant.
 Therefore, waters labeled a priority by this exercise, are simply those that are favorable for site-specific TMDL development.